Tulips coming into bloom

 Discover the revitalized public gardens and historic houses at two special places on the North Shore – Long Hill, in Beverly, and Stevens-Coolidge House & Gardens, in North Andover.

 Stevens-Coolidge House & Gardens is located on land used by the Pennacook, Pawtucket, Massa-adchu-es-et, and Pentucket peoples as hunting and fishing grounds.
 Among North Andover’s first European settlers, John and Elizabeth Stevens arrived from England in the 1640s.
 In 1729, their grandchildren acquired and began farming the land, calling it Ashdale Farm after the large number of white ash trees that once grew here.
 The Stevens family farmed this land for six generations.
-When Helen Stevens Coolidge inherited Ashdale Farm in 1914, it had become her family’s country retreat rather than an income-producing farm.
-Helen and her husband, US diplomat John Gardner Coolidge, made the property their summer home.
-Noted preservation architect Joseph Everett Chandler was commissioned to renovate the house and gardens, and over the course of nearly five decades, the Coolidges transformed the property into an exquisite example of a neo-Georgian Colonial Revival estate.

 What a beautiful take in.
 A lovely walk on the grounds is perfect spring summer and fall.
 Many family pictures over the years.
 There are open houses during the season and one needs to take advantage.
 You won't want to miss this opportunity - a true hidden treasure in North Andover.

-– Trip Advisor Reviewer, North Andover resident
+– Trip Advisor Reviewer, North Andover Resident, North Andover resident